Wholly-Owned Subsidiary - Explained

 - Example: Company A (a corporation that issues common stock as its form of equity) is a wholly owned subsidiary of Company B (the parent company) if Company B is the sole owner its common stock.

-Interesting, the parent company may or may not have anything to do with the activities and managerial tasks of the subsidiary.
+A the parent company may or may not have anything to do with the activities and managerial tasks of the subsidiary.
 For instance, it is possible that a wholly owned subsidiary and a parent company operate independently except for the routine reporting of performance.

 Advantages and Disadvantages of a Wholly Owned Subsidiary